ShamanthHiremath/Phishing_Detection_Using_RandomForest_Algorithms/README.md

 # Phishing URL Detection Using RandomForest

 ## Overview
 This project aims to detect phishing URLs using a RandomForest classifier.
-The process involves two main steps: feature extraction from URLs and prediction using a pre-trained RandomForest model.
+The process involves two main steps: feature extraction from URLs and prediction using a custom trained RandomForest model.

 ### Feature Extraction